-- ▶ The region R is connected or not. - ▶ The region R has holes i.e. is not simply connected. - ▶ The motif is not connected or simply connected. - ▶ The motifs have multiple (even random) orientations. - The pattern has multiple (even all different) motifs. - ▶ If R is a rectangle, the pattern can be periodic it can repeat horizontally and vertically, and thus tile the plane.
+- The region R is connected or not. - ► The region R has holes i.e. is not simply connected. - The motif is not connected or simply connected. - The motifs have multiple (even random) orientations. - The pattern has multiple (even all different) motifs. - ▶ If R is the fundamental region for one of the 17 plane crystallographic (or "wallpaper") groups, that region can be replicated using isometries from the group to tile the plane.
 The code is different and more complicated in this case.